TheElixZammuto/moonlight-xbox/README.md

 **Looking for the Store Link?
-Can be found here:** [Link](https://www.microsoft.com/store/apps/9MW1BS08ZBTH)
+Can be found here:** [Link](https://www.microsoft.com/store/apps/9MW1BS08ZBTH) **Looking for the Dev Mode Builds?
+Can be found here:** [Link](https://github.com/TheElixZammuto/moonlight-xbox/releases)

 **This application is still in early stages of development.
 Expect things to not work or working badly**

 ## Installation and Usage
 1. Enable the Dev Mode on your Xbox https://docs.microsoft.com/en-us/windows/uwp/xbox-apps/devkit-activation
-2. Using the Device Portal, install the Application, including dependencies
+2. Using the Device Portal, install the Application (moonlight-xbox-dx.msixbundle) and, in the following step, add the required dependencies (Microsoft.UI.Xaml.2.7.appx and Microsoft.VCLibs.x64.14.00.appx)
 3. Open Moonlight on Xbox and, if not already, your host app
 4. Press the "+" button, Insert your PC IP Address and press "Connect"
 5. Pair if neeeded